Car Buying Strategies

 There are plenty of small storage bins and compartments carefully distributed throughout the Tundra's cabin.
 If you have a large drink bottle, it will fit in the cupholders or door pocket without a problem, and the center stack is large enough to host a full-sized laptop or two.

-Reasons Not to Buy a 2018 Toyota Tundra 2WD – The Cons
+Reasons You May Not Like the 2018 Toyota Tundra 2WD – The Cons

 1. Poor Fuel Economy